Catherine4444/Analysis-of-Scheduling-Algorithms/graph_data/README.md

-This folder contains the initial data that was used to generate the graphs seen in graphs/
+This folder contained the initial data that was used to generate the graphs seen in graphs/